clp-research/clembench/README.md

-## Collections of games to be run with the [clembench framework](https://github.com/clp-research/clembench)
+## Collections of games to be run with the [clemcore framework](https://github.com/clp-research/clemcore)

 ## Installation (Python 3.10+)